-Treasure Chest ELA Activities Start With This
+Treasure Themed Activities for ELA Start With This

-These small $1 Treasure Chests were at the Target Dollar Spot started it all.
+These small $1 Treasure Chests were at the Target Dollar Spot and started it all.
 They are pretty good quality for just $1 and I knew I could use them again and again.

 Matching Letter and Sounds

 One of our biggest tasks in Kindergarten is to teach letters and sounds.
 This is a skill we teach all year long.
 Here is a fun treasure chest ELA activity to teach, review, and interact with.
-You can choose the letters and sounds that have already been taught or you can work on tricky sounds that are confusing learners.
+You can choose the letters and sounds that have already been taught or you can work on tricky sounds that are confusing to learners.

 Treasure Map Letters